User Community Service Desk Downloads

 Slice by

-5. Specify the Slice by criteria, for example, the values you are interested in (in case of a String attribute), or a date range (in case of Date and Datetime attributes).
+3. Specify the Slice by criteria.
+For example, the values you are interested in (for`String` attributes), or a date range (for Date and Datetime attributes).

 • Date data type example